lmarena/lmarena.github.io/_posts/2024-09-30-agent-arena.md

 </pre>
 </details>

-In this example, the task of scheduling daily Instagram posts for a week using relevant hashtags and influencer trends wasn't fully realized by the agents due to their more generalist nature.
+In this example, the task of scheduling daily Instagram posts for a week using relevant hashtags and influencer trends isn't fully realized by the agents due to their more generalist nature.
 Both agents—langchain google-serper search agent (gemini-1.5-pro-001) and langchain You.com Search (gpt-4o-mini-2024-07-18)—attempted to craft content and suggest hashtags but lacked the specific capabilities necessary for handling nuanced social media scheduling tasks.
 The gemini-1.5-pro-001 agent looped through asking for more information about the sale, while the You.com agent focused on general suggestions for a week-long post schedule without real-time engagement insights or adaptive content creation based on platform-specific trends.

 For instance, the gemini-1.5-pro-001 agent's output repeatedly asked for input on the sale details, which indicates a limitation in context handling.
 Additionally, the response structure failed to account for Instagram's unique features, such as optimal posting times or Story integration.
 Meanwhile, the gpt-4o-mini-2024-07-18 agent provided a decent post schedule but didn't fully leverage influencer data or real-time trends to inform its content suggestions.